FuelWatch shows fuel prices in your area so you can choose where and when to fill up.

 Prices shown on FuelWatch are the standard cash prices.
 They exclude discounts and charges, such as supermarket discounts or credit card fees.

-The FuelWatch scheme will be expanded to include every fuel retailer in Western Australia from 1 May 2026.
+The FuelWatch scheme includes every fuel retailer in Western Australia.

 Using FuelWatch to find fuel prices